-A complete and separate set of books, accounts, and/or records shall be maintained by Contractor, which shall show details of transactions pertaining to the management, maintenance and operation of only this system under the terms of the agreement.
-System transactions shall not be co-mingled with Contractor's other operations.
+A complete and separate set of books, accounts, and/or records shall be maintained by Contractor, which shall show details of transactions pertaining to the management, maintenance and co-mingled with Contractor's other operations.
 Contractor's records shall be kept with sufficient detail to constitute an audit trail to verify that any and all costs charged to the system created by the agreement are in fact due to operations pursuant to the agreement, and not due to separate or charter operations by Contractor.
-Contractor should set standards by which vehicles are maintained to ensure vehicles are maintained properly, efficiently and with care.

-On an annual basis, auditors as directed by the ICTC will perform an audit of the financial records of the service.
+On an annual basis, auditors from ICTC will perform a random audit of the financial records of the service.